plantanapp/documentation/docs/Actions/load-users-sql.md

 ## `Don't use it to`

-- Alter the currently logged in context user, use [Load User](/docs/actions/load-user.md) instead
+- Alter the context user which the actions use, leverage [Load User](/docs/actions/load-user.md) instead

 ## `Related Actions`